Authentic Slow Cooker Birria (Birria de Res)

 What is Birria?

-I was telling my Mom about the cheesy beef birria tacos served with consommรฉ that became all the craze in 2020.
-When I asked her if she knew how to make birria, she said, โWow, I havenโt heard about that dish in years!โ
+I was telling my mom about the cheesy beef birria tacos served with consommรฉ that took the world by storm in 2020.
+When I asked if she knew how to make birria, she said, โWow, I havenโt heard about that dish in years!โ

-According to Mom, birria is a traditional meat stew from the Mexican state of Jalisco.
-It is usually made from goat meat in Mexico, but can also be made using beef or lamb.
-Since birria beef was not a dish I grew up eating, I wanted to be sure to share an authentic Mexican recipe with you.
+According to my mom, birria is a traditional meat stew from the Mexican state of Jalisco.
+In Mexico, itโs traditionally made with goat meat, but it can also be prepared with beef or lamb.
+Since beef birria wasnโt something I grew up eating, I wanted to ensure I shared an authentic Mexican recipe with you.

-In my search, I stumbled upon this Birria de Res recipe by Doรฑa Angela, the adorable YouTube grandma from De Mi Rancho A Tu Cocina.
-Her recipe is very rustic, made in a big pot on her wood-burning stove.
-I opted to develop my beef birria recipe in a crock pot to make it easier for the everyday home cook.
+During my research, I came across a Birria de Res recipe by Doรฑa รngela, the beloved YouTube grandma from De Mi Rancho A Tu Cocina.
+Her version is rusticโslowly simmered in a big pot over a wood-burning stove.
+Inspired by her technique but wanting to make it more accessible for the everyday home cook, I developed my own birria de res recipe using a slow cooker.

 Ingredients & Substitutions